thibaultyou/prompt-library/prompts/god_tier_assistant_generator/view.md

 ### 📄 Description

-Creates concepts for highly capable AI assistants tailored to specific topics or roles.
-Focuses on unique capabilities, core competencies, and effective user interactions to maximize value and outcomes.
+Creates concepts for highly specialized "god tier" AI assistants tailored to specific topics or roles.
+The prompt guides the AI to generate creative, powerful, and valuable assistant ideas with unique capabilities and effective interaction styles.

 ### 🔧 Variables

 - `{{TOPIC}}`